Image

 Acknowledging our team’s remarkable contributions

 At CNIB Deafblind Community Services, our employees are our strength.
 Every day, our incredible staff team goes above and beyond to deliver exceptional service and support to our clients.
-Since the beginning, we’ve heard countless stories and testimonials from clients in communities across Ontario and Saskatchewan – all with the same message: that our staff care deeply about what they do and the people they serve.
+Since the beginning, we’ve heard countless stories and testimonials from clients in communities across Ontario, Saskatchewan and British Columbia – all with the same message: that our staff care deeply about what they do and the people they serve.

 Without our staff, we wouldn’t be able to do what we do — and we can never truly express how grateful we are to be able to work with such a phenomenal team of passionate and dedicated individuals!